BruceTsai1995/financial/README.md

 # financial
-this is my first financial projects, come on,to be what you want to be!
+this is Bruce Tsai's financial projects, come on,to be what you want to be!